Rehearsal Dinner Venues in St. Augustine

 Blackfly The Restaurant

 Blackfly bills itself as "Saint Augustine's Premier Fine Dining" and has a main dining room plus a lounge.
-They list private events and rehearsal dinners on their site.
+They list private events and rehearsal dinners on their site, with expanded private-dining space planned.
 It's the more formal end of the list — call to discuss capacity and minimums, since their site doesn't publish those.
+They recently moved to a larger building at 410 Anastasia Boulevard (the former Mellow Mushroom space), which added banquet space for rehearsal dinners.

 Best for: couples who want a fine-dining tone the night before, smaller refined groups, or families who'd rather do one elevated dinner than a casual gathering.